 Failing to plan….

 There are some dangers in following the letter of the regulations in a blanket way.
-Many countries, such as Italy, have a split approach to the exemptions process, with different deadlines.
-It is therefore vital to evaluate and map these varying factors to avoid missing out on the exemption opportunity, or ending up with issues in certain locales.
+Many countries, such as Italy, have a split approach to the exemption process, with different deadlines.
+It is therefore vital to evaluate and map these varying factors to avoid missing out on the exemption opportunity or ending up with issues in certain locales.

 But it’s not just about deadlines, the processes also differ across countries.
 For example, in the UK, the exemption process is fairly straightforward and well-assisted, so there isn’t too much research to be done.
 In France, however, there are a number of additional hoops for banks to jump through, including the requirement to facilitate a full cyber audit carried out by an ANSSI-certified provider prior application for the exemption as well as several additional requirements.